menu

 One downside of living in Laura is that it can take a long time to commute to work.
 In Laura, the average commute to work is 36.48 minutes, which is quite a bit higher than the national average.

-As is often the case in a small village, Laura doesn't have a public transportation system that people use for their commute.
+Laura is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Laura have a very low rate of college education: just 6.91% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.